Blog

 Syntax

-In xlwings, you access this property through the app object, which represents the Excel Application.
-The property is exposed as a simple attribute.
+In xlwings, you access this property through the Application object.
+The property is a read/write Boolean.

 Code Examples